 When you go to places with free guest Wi-Fi access, you'll typically get a popup web page as soon as you connect to the Wi-Fi network that asks you to agree to terms and conditions and/or put in information like your social media accounts, email address, access code, last name, room number (such as in a hotel) or other identifying information before granting you broader access to the network.

-This web page is called a “captive portal” and is used by the establishment offering the Wi-Fi for a variety of reasons that may include verifying users, controlling the amount of bandwidth being used, reducing their liability in the event of illegal or otherwise inappropriate online behavior, and confirming that users have agreed to terms of service before accessing the network.
+This web page is called a "captive portal" and is used by the establishment offering the Wi-Fi for a variety of reasons that may include verifying users, authentication, controlling the amount of bandwidth being used, reducing their liability in the event of illegal or otherwise inappropriate online behavior, and confirming that users have agreed to terms of service before accessing the internet.

 Captive portals can also be used as marketing tools by requiring users to fill out a survey as part of their experience, showing advertisements or highlighting promotions run by the host establishment.

-According to research by Intel, 38% of users regularly choose to use unsecured public Wi-Fi (including networks with captive portals) rather than their own cellular data providers in order to save money on wireless access, making it highly likely that remote employees will at some point choose to use a captive portal to gain access to the internet.
+According to research by Intel, 38% of users regularly choose to use unsecured public Wi-Fi (including networks with captive portals) rather than their own cellular data providers in order to save money on wireless network access, making it highly likely that remote employees will at some point choose to use a captive portal to gain access to the internet.

 What are the risks associated with captive portals?